 This experiment was designed with a complete factorial design, which allowed us to simultaneously manipulate two variables: CPOM and nutrient enrichment.
 For each treatment, there were four BOD bottles, resulting in a total of 16 BOD bottles.
 Each bottle contained either no CPOM and ambient nutrients (control), CPOM and ambient nutrients, no CPOM and added nutrients, or CPOM and added nutrients.
-Before the bottles could be prepared, however, it was necessary to collect sediment and water samples from a local man-made pond.
-From the chosen pond, Lancer Park Pond, we gathered sediment slurry on 29 May 2014, using an eckman dredge.
-Once obtained, we ran the sediments through a 243 micrometer mesh net.
-This method allowed us to not only gather the desired slurry, but it also allowed us to easily collect CPOM.
-The replacement water was collected on 9 June 2014 by submerging the bottles to 0.5 m.
+NEED A DESCRIPTION OF HOW TREATMENTS WERE CREATED , We gathered sediments from Lancer Park Pond on 29 May 2014, using an ekman dredge.
+Once obtained, we ran the sediments through a 243 micrometer mesh net to remove all CPOM and macroinvertebrates.
+The collected sediments were allowed to settle overnight and the overlying water was siphoned off.
+The BOD bottles (300 ml) were filled with 100 ml of sediment slurry, and 185 ml of Lancer Park Pond water collected from 0.5 m on 9 June 2014.
+The bottles and remaining lake water were incubated in the dark at ambient lab temperature (min - max).
+The BOD bottles were gently agitated on rocker-shakers (tilt = 8o rate = 8 rpm).

-The BOD bottles were filled with 100 ml of sediment slurry, and 200 ml of water.
-Between runs, the bottles were stored in a dark, cool place on rocker-shakers with 100 ml of sediment and only 185 ml of water to provide some airspace in the bottle.
-In all, the experiment had had five runs, with runs 1 and 2 being two days apart, 2 and 3 were five days apart, and 3, 4, and 5 being a week apart.
-During each run, a BOD would be randomly grabbed from a rocker-shaker and samples would be pulled.
-These samples included 15 ml for SOD, 15 ml for water respiration, 3 ml for bacterial abundance, 30 ml for nutrients, and 5 ml for spec.
-Once the samples were removed, 83 ml of replacement water would be added to the bottle and capped.
-In approximately 5 hours, the bottle would be removed again, uncapped, and 15 ml pulled for the second SOD sample.
-To calculate SOD, the Winkler’s method outlined in Carpenter was used.
-Sediment and CPOM OM was calculated by loss on ignition.
+We sampled the bottles on (LIST DATES).
+On each sampling date, the samples of the overlying water were collected approximately 2 cm from the sediment water interface with a 30 ml glass syringe fitted with a cannula.
+These samples consisted of 15 ml for dissolved oxygen, 15 ml for water respiration, 30 ml for nutrients, and 5 ml for absorbance.
+An additional 3 ml of overlying water was removed with a pipette for bacterial abundance, Once the samples were removed, 83 ml of lake water would be added to the bottle and capped.
+In approximately 5 hours, the bottle would be removed again, uncapped, and 15 ml pulled for the second dissolved oxygen sample.
+Oxygen concentration was determined using Winkler titration adjusted for 10 ml (Carpenter 1965).
+Sediment oxygen demand was calculated as the change in oxygen concentration over time.
+NEED BREAKDOWN DESCRIPTION HERESediment and CPOM OM was calculated by loss on ignition.